The Checklist for Communicative Leadership

 This is a checklist for communicative leadership.

-Becoming a more communicative leader doesn’t have to be difficult.
+Becoming a more communicative leader doesn’t have to be complicated.
 With a little extra effort (and careful attention to detail), anyone can become a better leader of groups and organisations.

 Here we go: